 The Psychology Department presently offers two master's degree programs, each with three unique concentrations.
 The Master of Arts in Psychology program has concentrations in Developmental; Mind, Brain, Behavior; and Social Psychology.
 The Master of Science in Psychology program has concentrations in Clinical, School, and Industrial/Organizational Psychology.
-All of these concentrations have been designed to meet specific academic needs and to qualify students for further study and/or vocational goals.
+All of these concentrations have been designed to meet specific academic needs and to qualify students for further study and/or career goals.

 The Application Process